Novi Sad: Tourism

-Since 2000, the number of tourists visiting Novi Sad each year has steadily risen.
-During the annual EXIT music festival in July, the city is full of young people from all over Europe.
+Since the early 2000s, the number of tourists visiting Novi Sad has been steadily rising each year.
+During the annual EXIT music festival, the city is full of young people from all over Europe.
 In 2017, over 200,000 visitors from 60 countries came to the festival, attending about 35 concerts.

-River cruise ship in Novi Sad, on the Danube river.

 Other events include shows and congresses organized by Novi Sad Fair, a local management company, bringing in many businesspersons and entrepreneurs to the city.
-Every May, Novi Sad is home to the largest agricultural show in the region, having attracted 600,000 attendees in 2005.
+Novi Sad is home to the largest agricultural show in the region, having attracted 600,000 attendees in 2005.
 The tourist port, near Varadin Bridge in the city centre, welcomes cruise boats from across Europe that travel the Danube.

 The most recognized structure in Novi Sad is the Petrovaradin Fortress, which dominates the skyline and also offers scenic views of the city.
 The nearby historic neighbourhood of Stari Grad has many monuments, museums, cafes, restaurants and shops.
 Also in the vicinity, is the Fruška Gora National Park, approximately 20 km from the city centre.

-According to the data of the Republic Institute of Statistics of Serbia, a total of 234,708 tourist arrivals were realized in the territory of the City in 2023, which represents an increase compared to the same period in 2022 by 7.2 percent.
-Also, last year a total of 567,926 overnight stays were realized, which represents a growth of 1.2 percent.
+A total of 234,708 tourist arrivals with 567,926 overnight stays were recorded in 2023.